ToniWonKanobi/theoveranalyzed.net/posts/2015/1/27/apple-just-had-the-most-profitable-quarter-of-any-company-ever.md

-@@ Title=Apple Just Had The Most Profitable Quarter of Any Company Ever
+@@ Title=Apple Just Had the Most Profitable Quarter of Any Company Ever
-@@ Date=2015-01-27 20:00
+@@ Date=2015-01-27T20:00:00+00:00
 @@ Link=http://techcrunch.com/2015/01/27/apple-just-had-the-biggest-quarterly-earnings-of-any-company-ever/
 @@ Description=Another record quarter for the company that is perpetually "doomed" by Apple bears.
-@@ Tags=Apple, business, conference call, history, industry
+@@ Tags=Apple, business, Apple conference call, history, industry

 Greg Kumparak from TechCrunch:
  >And by “pretty good,” I mean it was the biggest quarter in history.
 And not just for Apple.
 For any company.
 Ever.